1. Tax Agency and Social Security

 – Formal obligations:

-• Carry books of received invoices, invoices issued, investment goods and community operations.
+-> Carry books of received bills, invoices issued, investment goods and community operations.

 4.5.
 Simplified special scheme

-And now we will see the key aspects of the simplified scheme:
+And now we will see the critical aspects of the simplified system:

 – To whom it applies: